Fresno Pepper vs Habanero: Heat, Flavor & Key Differences

 Fresno Pepper vs Habanero FAQ

-Keep Fresno as the body pepper, then add a small amount of habanero or cayenne after blending.
-Taste after the sauce rests because heat spreads as the batch sits.
+Keep Fresno as the body pepper, then add a small amount of finely minced habanero or cayenne after blending.
+Mix completely and taste again after the sauce rests.

 Sources & References